juliasilge/supervised-ML-case-studies-course/slides/chapter3_10.md

 ![Alt text](https://github.com/juliasilge/supervised-ML-case-studies-course/blob/master/img/crossvalidation4.png?raw=true)

 Notes: ... until we do them all, and have trained the model 10 times, on 10 different subsets of the data, with 10 different validation sets.
 We then combine all those models together to get one, better performing model.

-This procedure I just described is one round of 10-fold cross-validation.
+This procedure I just described is **one round of 10-fold cross-validation**.
 It's typical practice to do this more than once, perhaps 5 times.
 In that case, you repeat the whole process of 10-fold cross-validation 5 times, with 5 different random partitionings into 10 subsets.
-This is an approach to training models that has demonstrated good performance,
+This is an approach to training models that has demonstrated good performance.

 ---